-As at the date of this report the official NBU exchange rate of Hryvnia against US dollar was UAH 27.11 per USD 1, compared to UAH 26.19 per USD 1 as at 30 June 2018 and UAH 28.07 per USD 1 as at 31 December 2017.
+As of the date of this report, the official NBU exchange rate of Hryvnia against US dollar was UAH 25.15 per USD 1, compared to UAH 26.16 per USD 1 as at 30 June 2019 and UAH 27.68 per USD 1 as at 31 December 2018.

 NBU continues to further ease its currency control restrictions, which were introduced back in 2014.
-In particular, 2017 and 2018 have seen a decrease in the percentage of mandatory sale of foreign currency, increase in the settlement period for export-import transactions in foreign currency, and increase in limits on dividend payments to non-residents.
+In particular, 2018 have seen a decrease in the percentage of mandatory sale of foreign currency, increase in the settlement period for export-import transactions in foreign currency, and increase in limits on dividend payments to non-residents.
+In 2019, mandatory sale of foreign currency and limits on dividend payments to non-residents were rescinded altogether.